Risersoft/HRM/pages/ESS/ess_signout.md

 ---
-title: ESS Sign Out
+title: LogOut
-keywords: ESS Sign Out
+keywords: LogOut
 sidebar: ess_sidebar
 permalink: ess-mobile/signout.html
 folder: ESS
 hide_sidebar: false
 comments: false
 ---
-# Sign Out
+# LogOut

 Click on left side of screen, navigation pane will appear.
-Click on **Sign Out**.
+Click on **LogOut**.

 You can access any section from here also.